MissHolyMods/HolyFramework/README.md

 ## Module authors

-Use only the public headers in `include/HolyFramework/`.
+Use only the public headers API in `include/HolyFramework/`.

-Project modules should not directly include or link CommonLibF4/F4SE game access when that operation belongs to HolyFramework.
-If a reusable capability is missing, HolyFramework should be extended first.

 See `MODULE_LICENSING.md` for licensing guidance.